OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-setup.md

     To change the target environment of a code analysis probe, contact [technical support](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/01_Contact_OutSystems_technical_support) to delete existing data from Architecture Dashboard.
 Do this before installing probes in a new environment or deleting probes from an existing environment to avoid data inconsistencies.
 Once existing data is deleted from Architecture Dashboard, follow the setup procedure in this article to configure a new target environment.
     </div>

-1. If you want to monitor the runtime performance of apps in one of your environments, configure the **Runtime performance** probe by selecting the target environment.

 1. Optional: If you want the Architecture Dashboard plugin to use a forward proxy while connecting to the Architecture Dashboard SaaS, in the **Proxy configuration** section, select **show request information**, and enter the proxy URL and the credentials.

 1. Select **Save and activate probes**.